Skip to content

 A

-In Asians with eyelid malignancy, the probability of sebaceous carcinoma is 6.21 times that of non-Asians 1).
-However, this is a relative proportion; the incidence rate (per population) of sebaceous carcinoma is higher in Caucasians (2.03 per million) than in Asians/Pacific Islanders (1.07 per million).
+In Asians with eyelid malignancies, the probability of sebaceous carcinoma is 6.21 times higher than in non-Asians 1).
+However, this refers to relative proportions; the incidence rate (per population) of sebaceous carcinoma itself is higher in Caucasians (2.03 per million) than in Asians/Pacific Islanders (1.07 per million).
 Because basal cell carcinoma is less common in Asians, the proportion of sebaceous carcinoma appears relatively higher.

 • Atypical or recurrent chalazion (repeated recurrence after incision)